West Pennard: History

-Culture & Social
+Culture and social

 In 1861 a fair was run on the first Monday in August, and had transitioned to a cattle fair held on the last Monday in July by 1872.
 The fair ran until approximately 1902.

 In 1837 a group of farmers presented Queen Victoria with a cheese created with the milk of 700 cows for the anniversary of her coronation.
 An octagonal mould made of Spanish mahogany was created (a replica of which is in the village hall) featuring laurels and oak leaves.
-On 28 June seven of the largest cheese tubs in West Pennard were borrowed, and the cheese was made to canon fire and the ringing of church bells at the farm of George Naish.
+On 28 June seven of the largest cheese tubs in West Pennard were borrowed, and the cheese was made to cannon fire and the ringing of church bells at the farm of George Naish.
 The initial pressing stuck to the mould and was reset in the mould after partial treatment.
 Delivering the 1/2 ton cheese measuring over 37 inches across and 22 inches high to Buckingham Palace Queen Victoria reportedly declared that she preferred her cheese "mature, and not new", sending them away whilst it matured.
 During this period the cheese was displayed at the Egyptian Hall, Piccadilly.
 After being ejected from the Egyptian Hall the cheese ended up at a farm in Sticklinch, before ending up at the Old Down Inn.
 The cheese was not said to be good, and fed to pigs.

 The Red Lion pub featured in a 2015 television advert promoting the Rugby World Cup.
-In 2020 the pub was rebranded as The Lion and now features a new bar area with an extensive range of drinks on offer and a comfortable, social seating area, a rear outside beer garden, two restaurants, and 12 en-suite guest rooms.

 West Pennard village hall was gifted by Lady Mostyn of West Pennard House in memory of her husband and opened in 1937.